Blog: Check and compare unit prices to save money

 Compare unit prices in different parts of the supermarket.
 The same product may be sold in different sections, for example, cheese, meats, seafood, nuts, fruit and vegetables.

-Find out more on the Australian Competition and Consumer Commission (ACCC) website or download the Saving money buying groceries factsheet which has tips and examples on how to compare costs and will also be available in 16 languages other than English.
+Find out more on the Australian Competition and Consumer Commission (ACCC) website or download the Saving money buying groceries factsheet which has tips and examples on how to compare costs and is available in 16 languages other than English.